spotlightpa/poor-richard/content/news/2023-06-08-SPLDELBAL.md

 A spokesperson for Pennsylvania’s court system said the decision was “an unreported memorandum opinion (i.e., unpublished),” meaning it does not have the same precedential value as a reported or published opinion.

-A spokesperson for the county did not respond to questions about the case, including if there was any other legal reasoning the county was relying on other than the lone 2020 case.
+A spokesperson for the county said that even though the board felt the ruling in question is incorrect, the board members voted to follow the law as they understood it.

+“It is not for the Board to ignore court rulings it does not like,” said spokesperson Adrienne Marofsky in a statement to Votebeat and Spotlight PA.
+“Rather, the Board will litigate this matter with the goal of seeking clarity from the courts of Pennsylvania on this important issue.”

 Lawyers with ties to former President Donald Trump have signaled the provision could be the basis for litigation in future elections for federal races.